FiTRSkills-com/API/README.md

 # FiTR Skills API

+For in depth documentation about the entire API, please check out [The Wiki](https://github.com/FiTRSkills-com/API/wiki).

 ## Setup

+Since the current code base is setup for production, be sure to view the index documentation in the wiki [here](https://github.com/FiTRSkills-com/API/wiki/Index) for help converting the code back to local runnable code.

-Create a copy of `.env.example` and rename it to `.env` in the root directory of the project.
+Once the code base is set to run locally, we can start setting up the environment variables.
+Create a copy of `.env.example` and rename it `.env` in the root directory of the project.
 Set all the required environment variables: `MONGO_URI`, `JWT_SECRET`, `ACCOUNT_SID`, `AUTH_TOKEN`, `API_KEY`, and `API_SECRET`.

 You can use anything for the `JWT_SECRET` but I recommend hashing a string or creating a new hash using [nodes built in crypto](https://nodejs.org/api/crypto.html)